A.N.: Have you read Indian Country by Kurt Schlichter? I did. My cousin recommended it.

 Jimmy nodded, his cheeks flushing a deep red.
 “It was good.”

-“I’m sure it was unintentional, dear,” Dale murmured.
-“What’s done is done.”
-DeWayne’s father was his supervisor.
+Dale cleared his throat.
+DeWayne’s father was his supervisor, for God’s sake.
 If DeWayne’s mother wanted to serve Count Chocula and carve 666 into everyone’s forehead, she damn well could.
 You don’t bite the hand that feeds you.
+“Liz… I’m sure it was unintentional, dear.
+What’s done is done.”

 Disappointment crossed his face, but Jimmy knew better than to whine about it.
 Instead, he cast his eyes down and nibbled on a piece of bacon.

-His daughter, Lisa, cleared her throat.
-“Mom… Dad… have you thought about me visiting I.U.?
+“Daddy… have you thought about me visiting I.U.?
 I need you to sign the permission slip.”

+Lord have mercy.
 This again?
-Lisa had been the picture of obedience until Liz talked him into letting her go to high school instead of finishing up with home schooling.
+Lisa had been the picture of obedience until Liz talked him into letting her go to the public high school instead of finishing up with home schooling.

 “But it has an excellent nursing school,” Lisa persisted, her voice cracking a little.
 “I would really like to see it.”

 He picked up his fork and resumed eating.
 “How’s Josh, by the way?
 We haven’t seen him in a while.”

-“J-josh… and I got in a fight,” Lisa said, wiping her eyes.
+“Daddy, J-josh… and I got in a fight,” Lisa mumbled, wiping her eyes.
 “He… he hit me.”

 Dale stopped eating.
-“He… what?”
+“What was that?”

 “He hit me.”
 Lisa’s voice grew stronger.
 “He hit me, so I broke up with him.”

 “Oh, Lisa, why didn’t you tell me?”
 Liz reached for her hand and squeezed it.
 “I’m so sorry.”

 “I’m just saying.
 You probably got smart with him, didn’t you?
-You’ve always acted like you’re smarter… better than he is.
+I’ve seen the way you treat him.
+You think you’re smarter than he is.
 Well, I have news for you, missy.
 It’s not respectful.
 You aren’t respectful.”
 Dale slammed his napkin down on the table.
 “Whatever it was, you need to apologize.”

 “Dale, um, maybe we should hear Lisa’s side,” Liz ventured.
 “I know you like Josh, but Lisa is your daughter–“

 The angry eyes of his family remained glued to him, but Dale didn’t care.
 Being the spiritual head of a family meant making unpopular decisions.
 Pastor Tom’s voice rang in his head.
 Are you a follower of man, or a follower of God?

 “Daddy!”
 Lisa cried.
+“No!”